Updated: Oct 13

 Some organizations, such as political parties, seek to bypass the left hemisphere and executive control to enable tribal formation.
-Harvard neuroanatomist Jill Bolte Taylor said:
+Harvard neuroanatomist Jill Bolte Taylor [ii] said:

 "We are feeling creatures that think.”

 She means, that our neuroanatomy enables feeling as the initial cognition filter.
 Thus, all sensory inputs are initially feeling tagged.
-This occurs prior to accessing the brain‘s left hemisphere that is associated with analytical thinking.
+This occurs prior to accessing the brain‘s left hemisphere which is associated with analytical thinking.
 Sometimes, like in the lion case, our brain’s left hemisphere gets bypassed altogether.

 Tribalism is caused by a mix of neurotransmitters.
 Before we get into how it works, let's first discuss why it occurs.

 The "why" relates to our evolution.
 A hundred thousand years ago, being part of a tribe was the difference between life and death.
 Our genes, via natural selection, resolved that people in a tribe were more likely to live, and people on their own were more likely to die.
 So, our genetic coding evolved to produce people that were more tribal.
 The most important takeaway about evolution -- it is very slow.
-Tribal-related changes to our genome happened over a hundred thousand years, whereas our need for physical tribal protection has significantly decreased just over the last couple of centuries. [i] It is this lag from our slow genome change to our relatively fast-moving cultural change that creates conflict and exploitation opportunities.
+Tribal-related changes to our genome happened over a hundred thousand years, whereas our need for physical tribal protection has significantly decreased just over the last couple of centuries. [iii] It is this lag from our slow genome change to our relatively fast-moving cultural change that creates conflict and exploitation opportunities.

 The "how" relates to our neurotransmitters.
 For context, it is important to appreciate the brain is incredibly complex and dynamic, so a single component functional description (like neurotransmitters) requires a holistic understanding of the brain.
 As such, I will admit, this is a research-informed simple and brief explanation for something that is hardly simple or brief.

 There are a small number of unique neurotransmitters.
 Some of the more famous ones are dopamine, serotonin, and oxytocin.
 The emotional information tagging process occurs in the synapse.
 This is where a cocktail of neurotransmitters is released into the synapse to create the emotion tag.
 You may think of the cocktail of neurotransmitters much the way you think of color hues that are mixed from primary colors.
 While there are only 3 primary colors and 3 secondary colors, there are practically an infinite number of color mixes (or hues) that may be produced from the primary and secondary colors.
-So, think of our emotions as created from a mix of neurotransmitters. [ii]
+So, think of our individually nuanced emotions as created from a unique mix of neurotransmitters. [iv]

 Metaphorically, tribalism is a result of one of those hues.
 (Or, more specifically, a collection of related hues) Like the hue “crimson” is anchored by the primary color “red,” the neurotransmitter anchoring tribalism is oxytocin.
-Oxytocin is also a powerful "dual-threat."
+Oxytocin is also a powerful "dual threat."
 That is, not only does it get produced as a neurotransmitter in the brain, but it also gets produced as a hormone in the body.
 Because of this “dual-threat” status, oxytocin is known as both a neurotransmitter and a neurohormone.
 This means, that not only do you sense an emotion coming from your brain, but you will also tangibly feel a related change in your body.
 As an example, oxytocin’s tribalism power is also super important at birth: